 Counsellors need to be:

-- able to appreciate people’s strengths and notice change
+- positive, and able to appreciate people’s strengths

 - patient and persistent

 - able to keep information private

 - able to relate to people from a range of cultures and backgrounds.

 You need to be really open, sensitive and empathetic when you are counselling people.

 - volunteer work with organisations such as Lifeline and Youthline

 - work that involves helping or caring for people

 - research or study in fields such as psychology

 - Lifeline website - information about becoming a volunteer